 Use every possible space — this is the essential rule in creating a cottage garden.
 Fill it to overflowing with plants and add features that will give you even more: arches, walls, benches, picket fences, painted window boxes, and masses of pots and containers.
 The typical backyard garden is mostly laid to grass with smaller areas dedicated to growing flowers.
 A cottage garden is the exact opposite.

 A stone pathway can meander through billowing lavender and roses, up to a door covered in climbing honeysuckle.
 It could also lead to a small circular lawn surrounded by spires of delphiniums and hollyhocks—the perfect place to have a picnic or to be surrounded by the hum of bees.
 Plants, and how you use them, create the space and atmosphere.

 When you’re choosing flowers for your cottage garden, go for those that are wildlife-friendly, long-blooming, colorful, and that have scented flowers.
 You want your plants to look and smell as beautiful in the garden as they will in bouquets.
 If you want to add another element to your plan, grow plants that you can use in skincare, cut flowers, or herbal medicine.
-I go through many of these multipurpose plants in my new book, A Woman’s Garden, Grow Beautiful Plants and Make Useful Things.
+Many of these multipurpose plants in A Woman’s Garden, Grow Beautiful Plants and Make Useful Things.

 - English lavender